 Are you wondering what’s the easiest and cheapest way of getting around London?
 The options available include the London subway, buses, trams and the famous hop-on hop-off buses.

-Our tip: buy the Oyster Card + London Pass in advance online!
-This option not only includes public transport, but the hop-on hop-off bus tour as well, and offers considerable reductions on admission to many of the attractions.
+Our tip: buy a London Pass in advance online!
+This option offers considerable reductions on admission to many of the attractions and includes the hop-on-hop-off bus tour as well.